j88moja-code/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ##1 1-memcpy.c - a function that copies memory area.
 ##2 2-strchr.c - a function that locates a character in a string.
 ##3 3-strspn.c - a function that gets the length of a prefix substring.
+##4 3-strbrk.c - a function that searches a string for any of a set of bytes.